 Monthly briefings on the latest developments within the fast moving world of NHS Health and Wellbeing

 Our members value the monthly briefing.
 The monthly e-bulletin enables members to keep up to date on new developments and opportunities in OH policy.
 Each issue of the bulletin opens with a message from the Network Chair.

 Access to the members’ resource area of the Network website

 Access to information and resources to help members do their job more effectively.
-85% reported this useful in the member survey.

-Clinical skills updating training
+Clinical skills update training

 Regular clinical updates are critical to assure clinical competence and help meet the challenging requirements of SEQOHS and NHSLA.
 The NHS Health at Work Network has negotiated a benefit with Stephen Karmy from SJK Scientifics and Legal Experience Training, which offers discounts only available to Network members.

 SJK Scientifics offer a package delivered in your training facility, of a tailored one-day audiometry update course at a cost of £1,000 for up to 6 participants, £1400 for up to 9 delegates and £1800 for up to 12 delegates.
 This equates to a saving of at least 30% on the public open course delegate cost.